 Face-to-face interviews would allow for the moderator to notice nonverbal cues displaying the participant may be confused or uncomfortable due to a language barrier more easily, in comparison to one of ten small squares from a live feed on a computer screen.

-Will technology and online focus groups every replace traditional focus groups?
+Will technology and online focus groups ever replace traditional focus groups?
 Only time will tell.

 Drive Research is a focus group firm in Syracuse, NY.
-We recruit, moderate, host, and report on all types of qualitative market research for our clients.
-Interested in a market research project with our focus group firm?
-Contact us below.
+Although located in Upstate New York, we recruit, moderate, host, and report on all types of qualitative market research for our clients across the country.